N-athaniel/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 0. Simple web stack

-A lot of websites are powered by simple web infrastructure, a lot of time it is composed of a single server with a LAMP stack.
+On a whiteboard, design a one server web infrastructure that hosts the website that is reachable via www.foobar.com

 1. Distributed web infrastructure

-On a whiteboard, design a three server web infrastructure that hosts the website www.foobar.com.
+On a whiteboard, design a three server web infrastructure that hosts the website www.foobar.com

 2. Secured and monitored web infrastructure